vh3/tclSenseHat/README.md

        sudo apt-get upgrade

 4. Get software - Tcl - I used v8.6 in making these scripts.
 These scripts do not make use of Tk yet.
-Tcl is usually installed on Raspbian operating systems,  however, you can install the latest available version:
+Tcl usually comes pre-installed on Raspbian operating systems,  however, you can install the latest available version:

       sudo get apt-install tclsh